vrslev/ikea-api-client/README.md

 api.login(username=..., password=...)
 ```

+📌 You should store your tokens yourself.
+This package doesn't store them, and you probably don't want to re-login every time (this is quite suspicious behavior from IKEA's perspective).

 ## [Cart](https://github.com/vrslev/ikea-api-client/blob/master/src/ikea_api/endpoints/cart/__init__.py)

 This API endpoint allows you to do everything you would be able to do on the site, and even more: